 - Skip this step if you use a small twig tree instead of bare branches to make your gratitude tree.

-- Use garden sheers or pruners to trim twigs, bare branches, or tree limbs to the desired length (optional).
+- Use garden shears or pruners to trim twigs, bare branches, or tree limbs to the desired length (optional).

 - Paint bare branches white (optional).

-- Use glue dots or a glue gun with glue sticks to stick pom poms on the tree.
+- Use glue dots or hot glue to attach pom-poms to the tree.

 - Cut yarn, twine, or fishing string into four to eight-inch sections.

-- Thread a section of yarn, twine, or string through the hole of each clay gratitude leaf ornament to make the hangers.
+- Thread a section of yarn, twine, or string through the hole of each clay gratitude leaf ornament and tie a simple square knot to make ornament hangers for each leaf.

 - Put a basket of clay or paper leaf ornaments next to the gratitude tree.

-- Or, hang them on the Thanksgiving tree with friends, family, or students all at once in the same way one trims a Christmas tree.
+- Or, hang them on the Thanksgiving tree with friends, family, or students all at once, just as one trims a Christmas tree.

 - If the leaves are not pre-stamped with words of gratitude, invite everyone to write what they are thankful for on each leaf before hanging it on the thankful tree.

-- Learn more about the thankful tree tradition and gather more ideas–>HERE.
+- Learn more about the thankful tree tradition and gather additional ideas HERE.

 Related: Turkey Leaf Lanterns